 - Numbness in the hands and fingers

-If it is considered medically necessary, Medicare may cover the cost of your surgery.
+If it is considered medically necessary, Medicare may cover some costs of your surgery.
 How much Medicare covers will depend on the nature of the reduction surgery you require.

 To find out if your procedure falls under the category of medically necessary you will need to contact Medicare.
 You will also need to provide details to your health fund to see if they will cover you—and if they do, to what extent they will cover you.